MagenBouchard/Trivia-/README.md

 # Trivia-
+Test your dog knowledge!

 ## About
-This triva gane tests knowledge regarding various dog breeds and the American Kennel Club(AKC).
+This triva game tests knowledge regarding various dog breeds and the American Kennel Club(AKC).

+## Technologies used
+HTML, CSS, JavaScript, jQuery